guss77/recognizer-game/README.md

    it on a large screen TV, all the better.
 The game was not tested on "Smart TV" built-in browser, but it should work - please let me know about your experience.
-2. Use a smart phone with a bar code scanner, capture the QR code show on main display, and start the URL shown in a browse.
+2. Use a smart phone with a bar code scanner, capture the QR code show on main display, and start the URL shown in a browser.
 The display should immediately switch to "Please Wait...".
 If this is not the case then you have networking problem.
 3. The phone display is now the manager for the game - choose a logo to play with